Leafwing-Studios/fop-rules/docs/character-options/character-creation.md

 If you have a character idea that doesn’t match the mechanics described in any of the classes well, talk to your table about making changes to help you play the character you’re imagining.
 There are several options for this, in order of increasing effort required in order to ensure your new class is fun and balanced:

-1. Reflavour the features or spells, keeping the mechanics the same, to better match your vision of what your character is doing.
+1. Reflavor the features or spells, keeping the mechanics the same, to better match your vision of what your character is doing.
 1. Create new powers to select from, allowing you to take different actions within the framework of the class.
 1. Create a new subclass, using the patterns established in the class, in order to change the style in which a class is played.
 1. Modify features, using affixes or other class or racial features as guidelines, in order to better match the playstyle you want.